Not all supplements are created equal.

 3. Acetyl L-carnitine

 As you age, your body’s ability to produce L-carnitine decreases.
 Much like coenzyme Q10, supplementation after the age of thirty is recommended.
-Also similar to coQ10, L-carnitine assists with mitochondrial function (albeit in an altogether different way than coQ10).
+Also similar to coQ10, L-carnitine assists with mitochondrial function (albeit differently than coQ10).
 (11)

 L-carnitine acts as a bus driver for your fatty acids.
-Its transports them into your mitochondria where the fatty acids can be used to produce ATP or, energy.
+It transports them into the mitochondria in your cells where they produce energy.
 If you’re low in L-carnitine, your body will struggle to transport fatty acids into the mitochondria.
-This will results in impaired energy production – a fancy term for fatigue.
+This results in impaired energy production – a fancy term for fatigue.
 (12)

-Remember, when your body uses glucose for fuel, one molecule of glucose results in 36 molecules of ATP produced.
-But 1 molecule of fatty acids results in 128 molecules of ATP production.
+When your body uses glucose for fuel, one molecule of glucose produces 36 molecules of energy.
+But 1 molecule of fatty acids results in 128 molecules of energy.
 If you want to overcome fatigue, you need to make mighty mitochondria.
 L-carnitine is essential in getting your body to start using fatty acids for fuel.
 (14, 13)

 Vegetarians are at increased risk for L-carnitine deficiencies.
-The highest concentrations of L-carnitine are found in animal proteins.
-For those with chronic fatigue syndrome, the amount of L-carnitine obtained from food sources will be inefficient. supplementation is absolutely essential.
+This is because the highest concentrations of L-carnitine are found in animal proteins.
+For those with chronic fatigue syndrome, the amount of L-carnitine obtained from food sources will be inefficient.
+Supplementation is absolutely essential.

 For conditions like chronic fatigue syndrome and myalgic encephalitis, I recommend taking one gram of L-carnitine daily.
 (15)